How to make your bedroom look like a luxury hotel room

 The color schemes you choose can be bright, brassy and bold as you like.
 They don’t have to be sleek, subtle and subdued.
 But you do need consistency and classy shade combinations.
 All combinations can work in the right circumstances.

 So put some design thought into your own decorations.
 Don’t just bring home a cushion and expect it to look at home.
 Make positive choices about what you introduce – colors and fabrics.
-Make sure they work together.
+Make sure they work together and you can always refine and finish off your space with top-of-the-range hotel room wallpaper.

 And at the back of your mind, think about that space.
 Don’t over-clutter.